 Across Africa, a financial revolution is unfolding.
 Mobile money is putting the power to manage finances right in people’s pockets.
 This isn’t some futuristic dream; it’s the reality for hundreds of millions thanks to the rise of mobile money solutions.

-The 2024 State of the Industry Report on Mobile Money (SoTIR) by GSMA paints a compelling picture of this transformation.
+This edition of TechTalk Thursday will shed light on the 2024 State of the Industry Report on Mobile Money (SoTIR) by GSMA paints a compelling picture of this transformation.
 In 2023 alone, a staggering 1.75 billion accounts were registered globally, with Sub-Saharan Africa leading the charge, accounting for over 70% of the total growth in registered accounts in 2023.
 This highlights the immense potential of mobile money to drive financial inclusion and economic growth in Africa.

 Join me as I chat with Ashley Onyango, a mobile money expert at GSMA.
 We’ll be diving into the SoTIR report to uncover the latest trends and insights on how mobile money is changing the financial landscape.
 Released on the 19th of March, 2024, This annual report serves as a vital compass, providing in-depth analysis and key insights into the growth and trends shaping this transformative financial technology.